 Want to craft something cute in a flash?
 This flower pressing method is the method for you!
 In only minutes, you have some beautiful pressed flowers that are craft ready when you are!

 - fresh flowers and leaves

 Lay a sheet of paper down on your ironing board.
 Place flowers on top and cover with another sheet of paper.
 Lay heavy hardcover book on top.
 Try not to slide the book as this may damage the flowers.
-Push down on the book and wait 2-3-minutes.
+Instead, push down on the book and wait for 2-3-minutes.

 And that's it!

 Have some more time to invest in creating perfectly flat flowers?
 Try a flower press – easy to make and use.
 Flowers are ready to be used after 24 hours in the press.